Khanos/southern-code-challenge/README.md

 - [x] Deploy the application to a hosting platform.
 I'm using Vercel for this project.
 - [x] Ensure the application is publicly accessible and provide the URL in your submission.
 - [x] Display a list of at least 5 products.
-- [-] Each product includes a thumbnail for the ProductList page.
+- [x] Each product includes a thumbnail for the ProductList page.
 - [x] Display a detail page for each product.
-- [-] Each product includes a 3D model for the ProductDetail page.
+- [x] Each product includes a 3D model for the ProductDetail page.
 (Refactor ProductDetail to use React Three Fiber)
 - [x] Implement like and dislike buttons/counters.
 - [x] Implement a comments section.
 - [x] Use [tRPC](https://trpc.io/) for type-safe API communication.